-The Projected Market Volume of Tokenized assets will grow fast from near zero now, to reach USD 24 trillion by 2027.
+The projected market volume of tokenised assets will grow fast from near zero now, to reach USD 24 trillion by 2027.

-There is wide agreement amongst analysts that the digitisation of assets, of which tokenisation is one form, and its impact, is at the beginning of an exponential growth curve that will lead to it becoming a very significant component of the financial sector, and economic activity as a whole.
+Analysts agree that the digitisation of assets, of which tokenisation is one form, and its impact, is at the beginning of an exponential growth curve that will lead to it becoming a significant component of the financial sector and economic activity.

-Detailed analytic reports have investigated the different

-categories of assets likely to be tokenised first, as well as the different industries likely to be impacted by the process.
+Detailed analytic reports have investigated the different categories of assets likely to be tokenised first and the different industries likely to be impacted by the process.
 The terms 'Tokenisation' and 'Blockchain' are often used interchangeably in these reports.
-In some cases, the investigated impact goes beyond financial activities, to other areas where Blockchain and related technologies can affect significant beneficial change.
+In some cases, the investigated impact goes beyond financial activities to other areas where blockchain and related technologies can affect significant beneficial change.

-It is critically important, however, to note that the majority of the stated benefits across virtually all impacted industries, derives from the better (more efficient and fair) financial transactions that are achieved because of tokenisation.
-It is this new activity that we consider the new generation of financial services, and the scope of the Digital Finance CRC.
+It is critically important to note that most of the stated benefits across virtually all impacted industries, derive from the better (more efficient and fair) financial transactions that are achieved because of tokenisation.
+We consider this new activity the new generation of financial services, and the scope of the Digital Finance CRC.